Indian Idol (Hindi TV series) season 16: Elimination chart

 Like last season, this season too, bi-weekly eliminations were held.
 One week public votes, next week, judges' scores.
 The bottom contestants are decided according to the judges' scores from that week, and the person with lowest votes from last week is eliminated.
+Indian Idol Season 16 Grand Finale has arrived on the 25th and 26th of July this year in 2026.